 Who drinks yerba mate?

 For centuries, the Ache Guayaki Tribe drank yerba mate because of its rejuvenating effects and the enhanced focus and nourishment it provides.
-In recent years, yerba mate has become increasingly popular with world-class athletes and health-conscious individuals.
+In recent years, yerba mate tea blends have become increasingly popular with world-class athletes and health-conscious individuals.
 It has now gained the attention of many people who want to live a healthy lifestyle.